Guest post by Cherie Mclaughlin of www.couchbasedbiz.com

 Do the Bathrooms

 After the kitchen, move on to the bathrooms.
 Cleaning bathrooms is all about sanitizing, and you can’t really over-sanitize.
 Wipe everything down with your favorite cleaning solution, including the toilet paper holder, towel bars, door and cabinet handles, and faucets.
 Then spray disinfectant on everything.
-When it comes to the toilet seat, it’s better just to get a new one.
+When it comes to the toilet seat, it’s better just to get a new one (shop the best toilet seats on Amazon).

 Do the Rest